Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored

 The grid modelling presented in Sect.~\ref{sec:model} needs a full mode identification in terms of $n$, $l$, and $m$.
 Since our model selection is based on only the dominant mode degree, the radial order is still ambiguous and cannot be fitted in our scheme.
 To find the most likely radial order, we search the best fitting model for $n \in \{-2, -1, 0, 1, 2\}$ given the mode degree as determined by the multi-colour photometry.

 For each star, we produced a diagnostic plot similar to Fig.~\ref{fig:findn}.
-It shows for all selected five radial orders the positions of all twelve considered low order radial, p, and g modes over-plotted on the frequency spectrum.
+It shows for all relevant radial order out of the selected five radial orders the positions of all twelve considered low order radial and zonal p- and g-modes over-plotted on the frequency spectrum.
 In these diagrams, we examined the positions of these modes with respect to all identified (and unidentified low-SNR) mode frequencies.

-In the chosen example, the lowest order fit to the dominant mode ($n=-2$, orange), is able to approximately explain detected modes left to the main frequency.
+In the chosen example, the radial order $n=1$ is able to approximately explain detected modes at frequencies both higher and lower than the identified dominant mode.
 However, it fails to reproduce the highest detected frequency in Fig.~\ref{fig:findn}.
-Both the $n=-1$ (blue) and $n=0$ (green) fit to the dominant frequency and other modes near that highest frequency.
-Yet, we see that the $g_1$-mode matches the modes near 4.5\,d$^{-1}$ better.
-We associate the $g_1$ ($l=1$) mode with the secondary peak next to the identified frequency.
-The modes shown do not include any modes near 3.9\,d$^{-1}$ but higher-order g-modes might be found there for the $g_1$ model.
-In the best fitting p-mode models (purple and brown) the predicted mode frequencies do not match the observed frequencies.

-In conclusion, we identified the dominant mode in this exemplary case as a $g_1$-mode due to the better fit of the model's mode spectrum to the overall population of visible modes in the frequency spectrum.
-As additional information, we obtained the $\chi^2$ for the fitted model based on $T_\mathrm{eff}$, $\log L$, and $f_0$.
-In this case, the $\chi^2$ is lowest for the $g_1$ model giving additional confirmation for the model preferred from visual inspection.
+Hence, we can conclude that TIC\,105756939 is pulsating with $(n, l)=(1,1)$.